Phelimb/BIGSI/README.md

 e.g. for a Ecoli sequence set I'd expect ~5million unique kmers so I'd set m=30,000,00 and h = 4. (see [http://hur.st/bloomfilter?n=5000000&p=0.05](http://hur.st/bloomfilter?n=5000000&p=0.05))

-The resulting disk/memory size of the atlas will be:
+The resulting disk/memory size of the graph will be:

 	~ N * m bits